The beachfront Turks and Caicos Islands House of Assembly at Cockburn Town

 The Hon.
 N.J.S.
 Francis Building, Grand Turk, the Turks and Caicos House of Assembly.

-The Turks and Caicos Islands is a British Overseas Territory country in the tropical Atlantic, located 575 miles (925 km) southeast of Miami, Florida, USA, and 75 miles (120 km) north of the Dominican Republic.
+The Turks and Caicos Islands is a British Overseas Territory country in the tropical Atlantic, located 575 miles (925 km) southeast of Miami, Florida and 75 miles (120 km) north of the Dominican Republic.
 The country consists of two island groups, the Caicos Islands, which include West Caicos, Providenciales, North Caicos, Middle Caicos, East Caicos, and South Caicos, and the Turks Islands of Grand Turk and Salt Cay.
 The population is 47,720 (2022 estimate), with the last census in 2012 reporting 31,458 persons.

 Government

 The Turks and Caicos is not a sovereign country, yet is an overseas territory of the United Kingdom.
 Despite commonly being referred to as a ‘colony' of the United Kingdom, the Turks and Caicos is not.
 The country is self-governed internally by a locally elected government, and British citizens are not able to move freely to the islands, and are largely treated as any other foreign national with regard to immigration law.
-Our status as a British Overseas Territory means that we don’t have a seat in the United Nations, our own Olympic team, or the ability to issue our own passports.
-Defense and external affairs are the responsibility of the United Kingdom Government.

 Members of the Legislative Assembly in 1959